EddyIonescu/eddyionescu.github.io/_posts/transibot.md

 <li>It's Javascript.
 Syntax standards are sometimes inconsistent - and the syntax itself is very ugly.
 Maybe one day Node.JS will diverge from the rest of JS and establish itself as a different back-end language (after all, many refer to it as just "Node").</li>
 <li>It's difficult to write good code.
 Why?  </li>
 <ol><li>Dynamic Types: This makes it harder to know whether your code will actually work or just crash.
 Static typing takes more typing, but in the end it saves a lot of time.</li>
 <li>Undefined: Everything is undefined.
 Property doesn't exist?
 Undefined.
 Out of bounds?
 Undefined.
 Give me an undefined?
 No problem, I'll give you an undefined.
-Debugging can quickly become a nightmare.</li></ol></li>
+Debugging can quickly become a nightmare.</li>
 <li>Everything's asynchronous.
 It requires a different (more functional) way of thinking.
 Calling one function right after another does not guarantee that it'll finish last - you (or rather, your bot) can get a lot of strange behaviour, like: Goodbye!
 Next bus in 5 minutes.
 Good morning.
-Get used to Callbacks and Promises. </li></ol></li>
+Get used to Callbacks and Promises. </li></ol>
 </ul>

 Coping strategies:
 <li>Pretend it's a functional programming language.
 See, learning Racket really helped here.</li>
-<li>Use <a href="https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Promise">Promises</a> for handling network calls instead of a bunch of callbacks - makes program a bit easier to reason about.</li>
+<li>Use <a href="https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Promise">Promises</a> for handling network calls instead of a bunch of callbacks - makes the code a bit easier to reason about.</li>
 <li>Comment in what type of objects I'm getting properties from.
 Node has no way of knowing whether a property I got from a REST API call exists without actually trying it - so being clear in my code is a great way to spend less time debugging.

 Now for making it.
 I decided to host it on AWS because while it's more complicated than say, Heroku, it's way more powerful and I wanted to become familiar with it.